jhufton770/projectdeck/Index.md

-* The data elements used from the "state"" dataset are:
+* The data elements used from the "state" dataset are:
     * State, Region, Population, Income, Illiteracy, LifeExpectancy, MurderRate, HSGraduationRate, DaysFrost, Area
     * Data elements are used to populate selectInput() widgets